Scaless/enumbra/README.md

     * GCC & Clang x64: 8 bytes
     * GCC & Clang x86: 4 bytes
     * MSVC x64 and x86: 4 bytes

+The one advantage std::bitset has is that it can represent more than 64 bits at once.